-The opening of the Stockton and Darlington Railway in 1825 brought about further significant increases in the trade and population of Stockton as lead from the dales could now be quickly brought to the town along with coal from mines in the Bishop auckland.
+The opening of the Stockton and Darlington Railway in 1825 brought about significant increases in the trade and population of Stockton as lead from the dales could now be quickly brought to the town and coal from the mines in the Bishop Auckland area could now be brought to the port.
 The history of this famous railway to Stockton can be traced by those who explore the town.

-It was the extension of the Stockton and Darlington line to Middlesbrough in 1830.
+It was the extension of the Stockton and Darlington line across the Tees by means of a suspension bridge en route to Middlesbrough in 1830 that resulted in the birth and growth of Middlesbrough as a town.
 Middlesbrough was six miles nearer to the sea than Stockton and had many advantages over the old heart of Teesside.
-A nineteenth century writer records the change in Stockton’s fortunes;
+A 19th century writer records the change in Stockton’s fortunes:

 “Vessels now anchor at Middleburgh snug and comfortable, which before strove to mount the river and reach Stockton after overcoming the sad surf tossed over the bar by the easterly gales; so that Stockton as a maritime place has become insignificant”

-John Walker – Man of the Match
+John Walker – The Man of the Match

 Walker’s day book for the period 1825 to 1826 shows that he was regularly selling mixtures of combustible materials in the form of separated powders to young men and to a gunsmith from his Chemist and Druggist outlet in the High Street.
 In 1826 while at his home on the Stockton Quayside experimenting with a mixture of these combustible materials he happened to scrape the mixing stick against his hearth which caused the stick to catch fire.